 Entrepreneurship: A lifelong journey.

-Whether you take your entrepreneurial skillset and launch a startup or use it to transform today's companies into the organizations of tomorrow, Tufts Entrepreneurship Center is connecting entrepreneurs at every stage.
-From students to alumni and beyond, check out how TEC helped launch their journeys.
+Whether you take your entrepreneurial skillset and launch a startup or use it to transform today's companies into the organizations of tomorrow, the Derby Entrepreneurship Center is connecting entrepreneurs at every stage.
+From students to alumni and beyond, check out how Tufts helped launch their journeys.

 Adelante Shoe Co.

 Founder: Peter Sacco, F17

 Adelante works with craftsmen in Guatemala to make high-quality shoes for men and women while paying the shoemakers enough to support a quality life.
 The company has evolved since it won first place in the 2017 Tufts $100k New Ventures Competition in the Social Impact track.

 Peter Sacco, F17, never thought he would run a shoe company.
 His passion for Latin America and economic development lead him to a master’s program at the Tufts Fletcher School.
 There, he saw an opportunity to use entrepreneurship as a tool for social impact – and Adelante Shoe Co. was born.

 Founders: Jake Lombardo, MSIM '19 & Konstantinos Tzortzakis, MSIM ’19

 With Anodyne Nanotech, Jake and Konstantinos are reimagining the way that healthcare professionals administer drugs and treatments like ibuprofen and monoclonal antibodies.